ffund/run-my-experiment-on-geni-blog/2017-03-27-dijkstras-shortest-path-algorithm.md

 ### Using one site

 Alternatively, you may prefer to reserve resources at only one GENI site.
+In this case, there will be artificial delay added between hosts, so that you can run Dijkstra's algorithm and have a meaningful difference between paths.

 In the GENI Portal, create a new slice, and then click "Add Resources".
-Scroll down to the "Choose RSpec" section and select "URL"; enter the URL [https://git.io/vSCdF](https://git.io/vSCdF) and choose "Select".
+Scroll down to the "Choose RSpec" section and select "URL"; enter the URL [https://git.io/JUBm1](https://git.io/JUBm1) and choose "Select".
 This will load a six-node topology in your canvas.

 Click on "Site 1" and select an InstaGENI site from the drop-down list on the left, then click "Reserve Resources".
 Wait until all of your nodes are up and ready to log in, then open six terminals and SSH into each node.